robert-zaremba/robert-zaremba.github.io/2022/10/26/regenerative_metaverse.rst

 DeFi unlocks the access to financial assets and lucrative investments.
 Currently at the cost of the regulations.
 However, does the DeFi of today provide a real, equal access to the financial instruments?
 Or only to tech savvy users, high risk early adopters and 'financial degenerates'.
 Do we have any adoption rails?
 Does the DeFi preserve the social, human and ecological ecosystems?
 Unfortunately, DeFi of today is still prone for capitalism effects and wealth concentration.
 In this circumstances, Metaverse is not ready for a sustainable growth.
-In order to build an *Infinite Garden*, while preserving a more equal wealth growth and ecological and commercial sustainability, we need to reforumlate DeFi and smart contract equations!
+In order to build an *Infinite Garden*, while preserving a more equal wealth growth and ecological and commercial sustainability, we need to reformulate DeFi and smart contract equations!

 Infinite Garden Social Sustainability
 -------------------------------------